GREEK THEATRE

 -

-We’ll return to the UK for our final 6 days in Oxford.
+We return to the UK for our residency in Oxford.
 There we will be based at the Archive of Performances of Greek and Roman Drama, the foremost resource in the world for the study of tragedy and its reception.
-We’ll have full access to the archive with guidance from an archivist and a talk from Fiona Macintosh.
-We’ll also be able to attend the post-graduate Theatre and Classics Symposium held by the APGRD in conjunction with the Royal Holloway Theatre Department.
+We’ll have full access to the archive with guidance from an archivist and a talk from Fiona Macintosh, along with workshops and classes eminent academics and artists.
+We’ll attend the post-graduate Theatre and Classics Symposium held by the APGRD in conjunction with the Royal Holloway Theatre Department, at which we will perform scenes and monologues from tragedy.

 -